 Hoarseness is the main symptom associated with laryngitis.
 Your voice can take on a raspy or breathy quality, may be deeper than usual and can break or crack.
 Some people lose their voice altogether.
 In addition to hoarseness, you may experience a dry or sore throat, coughing and difficulty swallowing.

 Treatment for laryngitis depends on what is causing your symptoms.
 To find this out, your doctor will review your medical history and complete a physical exam.
 In order for your doctor to get a better look at your larynx, a laryngoscopy will be performed.
 There are two ways to perform a laryngoscopy.
 One involves a light and a series of mirrors, once positioned correctly your doctor is able to see down your throat.
 The second type is the preferred method and involves inserting an endoscope through your nose or mouth.
 The endoscope is a thin flexible tube with a light and a camera on the end.
 Either of these versions will allow your doctor to take a closer look and watch how your vocal cords react when you speak.

 Home remedies are often the best treatment for laryngitis, especially when it’s acute.
 Your main priority should be resting your voice, using it only when absolutely necessary.
-Attempting to speak while suffering from laryngitis can result in permanent damage of your vocal cords.
+Attempting to speak while suffering from laryngitis can result in permanent damage to your vocal cords.
 Keep hydrated by drinking plenty of fluids and avoid alcohol and caffeine, which can lead to dehydration.
-A warm saltwater gargle several times a day can help relieve discomfort.
+A warm salt water gargle several times a day can help relieve discomfort.
 Stay away from cigarettes, which can cause irritation and may worsen your condition.

 Contact one of our convenient locations for more information or to schedule an appointment.